sonata-project/SonataAdminBundle/docs/reference/action_list.rst

 Displaying a non-model field
 ----------------------------

-.. versionadded:: 3.73

-  Support for displaying fields not part of the model class was introduced in version 3.73.

 The list view can also display fields that are not part of the model class.

 In some situations you can add a new getter to your model class to calculate